work-ed-cyber/Recon-and-social-engineering/README.md

 <ul>
   <li>

+  **Phishing:**
-  **Phishing:** We’ve all received emails claiming we’ve won a considerable sum of money or warning us of an account breach urging us to click on a link.
+  <ul><li>We’ve all received emails claiming we’ve won a considerable sum of money or warning us of an account breach urging us to click on a link.
 This is a classic example of phishing.
-One notable instance occurred in 2016 when a Lithuanian man scammed Facebook and Google out of more than $100 million by sending fake emails that appeared to be legitimate invoices for their services.</li>
+One notable instance occurred in 2016 when a Lithuanian man scammed Facebook and Google out of more than $100 million by sending fake emails that appeared to be legitimate invoices for their services.</li></ul>
   <li>

+  **Spear Phishing:**
-  **Spear Phishing:** This is a more targeted form of phishing.
-In 2011, RSA, a major security company, was compromised when an employee opened a spear-phishing email that appeared to be a legitimate recruitment plan.</li>
+  <ul><li>This is a more targeted form of phishing.
+In 2011, RSA, a major security company, was compromised when an employee opened a spear-phishing email that appeared to be a legitimate recruitment plan.</li></ul>
   <li>

+  **Vishing:**
-  **Vishing:** Voice phishing or "vishing" involves a call from "your bank" asking you to verify your details due to suspicious activity.
-In 2019, a tech journalist recorded a vishing attempt where scammers posed as Apple Support, trying to steal iCloud credentials.</li>
+  <ul><li>Voice phishing or "vishing" involves a call from "your bank" asking you to verify your details due to suspicious activity.
+In 2019, a tech journalist recorded a vishing attempt where scammers posed as Apple Support, trying to steal iCloud credentials.</li></ul>
   <li>

+  **Pretexting:**
-  **Pretexting:** The scammer creates a fabricated scenario to obtain information.
-A famous case involved Hewlett Packard's boardroom scandals in 2006, where investigators posed as individuals to obtain phone records.</li>
+  <ul><li>The scammer creates a fabricated scenario to obtain information.
+A famous case involved Hewlett Packard's boardroom scandals in 2006, where investigators posed as individuals to obtain phone records.</li></ul>
   <li>

+  **Tailgating:**
-  **Tailgating:** Have you ever held a door for someone at your workplace?
+  <ul><li>Have you ever held a door for someone at your workplace?
 You might have inadvertently let in an attacker.
-In various instances, attackers gain physical access to a facility this way.</li>
+In various instances, attackers gain physical access to a facility this way.</li></ul>
   <li>

+  **Dumpster Diving:**
-  **Dumpster Diving:** While it might sound unappealing, scavenging through trash has yielded sensitive information for attackers.</li>
+  <ul><li>While it might sound unappealing, scavenging through trash has yielded sensitive information for attackers.</li></ul>
 </ul>